T4g1/z14/README.md

 ### commands

-* .help - Wil lgive oyu the list of commands available to you.
-Check indiivdual modules below for more informations
+* .help - Will give you the list of commands available to you.
+Check individual modules below for more informations

 ## details

-You need a Reddit account and an application to get access to the API:

-* Create an application here: https://www.reddit.com/prefs/apps
-* See https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps for more details

 You need the following configuration in `.env`: